GilianPonte/likelihood_based_privacy_attack/README.md

 In line with our paper, we find that swapping gives infinite privacy risk.

 ## Citing this work
-Please cite this privacy attack using: _to be determined_
+Please cite this privacy attack using: Ponte et al. (2024) Where’s Waldo?
+A framework for quantifying the privacy-utility trade-off in marketing applications, _International Journal of Research in Marketing_